hamsar4j/CarparkInfo/README.md

 # Carpark Information Management

-This repo contains a codebase for an ASP.NET Core backend for carpark information management using Entity Framework Core and Generic Repository pattern.
+This repo contains the codebase for an ASP.NET Core backend for carpark information management using Entity Framework Core and Generic Repository pattern.

 ## Features:
 - CRUD operations for carpark data